OCamlPro/liquidity/docs/sphinx/src/reference/liquidity.rst

 * ``Map.add: 'key -> 'val -> ('key, 'val) map -> ('key, 'val)
   map``.
 Return a map with a new association between a key and a value.
 If an association previously existed for the same key, it is not present in the new map.
-It is translated with ``UPDATE`` in Michelson.

   .. tryliquidity:: ../../../../tests/doc/doc56.liq
   .. literalinclude:: ../../../../tests/doc/doc56.liq

 * ``Map.remove: 'key -> ('key,'val) map -> ('key,'val) map``.
 Return a
   map where any associated with the key has been removed.
-It is translated with ``UPDATE`` in Michelson.

   .. tryliquidity:: ../../../../tests/doc/doc57.liq
   .. literalinclude:: ../../../../tests/doc/doc57.liq

 * ``Map.find: 'key -> ('key,'val) map -> 'val option``.
 Return the
   value associated with a key in the map.
-It is translated to ``GET`` in Michelson.

   .. tryliquidity:: ../../../../tests/doc/doc58.liq
   .. literalinclude:: ../../../../tests/doc/doc58.liq